apache/trafficserver/doc/admin-guide/logging/destinations.en.rst

 doesn't have the potentially increased storage needs as there is no persistent storage of the log data involved (at least not by |TS| - the application ingesting the data is probably storing its own results somewhere).
-It also avoides unnecessary disk I/O operations if you only care about the final, analyzed version of the log data and have no permanent use for the intermediate (and raw) output from |TS|.
+It also avoids unnecessary disk I/O operations if you only care about the final, analyzed version of the log data and have no permanent use for the intermediate (and raw) output from |TS|.